Employers who routinely monitor employee performance and conduct regular performance reviews reap tremendous benefits:

 Throughout the year, track the performance of each employee.
 Keep a log for each worker, either on your computer or on paper.
 Note memorable incidents or projects involving that worker, whether good or bad.
 For example, you might note that a worker was absent without calling in, worked overtime to complete an important project, or participated in a community outreach program on behalf of the company.

 If an employee does an especially wonderful job on a project or really fouls something up, consider giving immediate feedback.
-Orally or in writing, let the employee know that you noticed and appreciate the extra effort -- or that you are concerned about the employee's performance.
+Let the employee know that you noticed and appreciate the extra effort—or that you are concerned about the employee's performance.
 If you choose to give this kind of feedback orally, make a written note of the conversation for the employee's personnel file.
-It is also a good idea to have a policy on progressive discipline; for some guidance, see Nolo's article Using Progressive Discipline for Employees.
+It is also a good idea to have a policy on employee discipline in your company’s employee handbook; for some guidance, see our article on progressive discipline policies.

-Once you have reviewed these documents and gathered your thoughts about the employee's work, write the appraisal (or, if you will solicit input from other managers, ask each of them to complete an evaluation, and then compile them).
-Although an appraisal can take many forms, it should include:
+Once you have reviewed these documents and gathered your thoughts about the employee's work, write the performance review.
+Although a performance review can take many forms, it should include:

 Giving evaluations can be difficult.
 Some workers react to criticism defensively.
 And, sometimes, no one understands what merits a positive evaluation.
 If your workers feel that you take it easy on some of them while coming down hard on others, resentment is inevitable.
 Avoid these problems by following these rules: